Tag Archives: Chris Kyle

 American Sniper (2014), Bradley Cooper

-Bradley Cooper does a brilliant job of portraying Chris Kyle, the most lethal sniper in U.S military history – and he does it to great effect more with well placed silences than words.
+Bradley Cooper does a brilliant job of portraying Chris Kyle, the most lethal sniper in U.S. military history – and he does in part with well-placed silences rather than words.

-If you know the Chris Kyle story, you already know how this movie ends and towards the end you’ll be glad about how Eastwood dealt with the the last few scenes; particularly what you don’t see just before the real life footage begins.
+If you know the Chris Kyle story, you already know how this movie ends, and towards the end, you’ll be glad about how Eastwood dealt with the last few scenes; especially what you don’t see just before the real-life footage begins.

 G